-- 4. The Provider Compliance Unit is responsible for:

-Monitoring child care providers that receive federal and state funds

-for services provided to families under the Subsided Child Care

-Assistance program to ensure compliance that the funds are paid in

-accordance with federal and state laws, rules, policies, and

-- accordance with federal and state laws, rules, policies, and procedures.
+- 4. The Provider Compliance Unit is responsible for: Monitoring child care providers that receive federal and state funds for services provided to families under the Subsided Child Care Assistance program to ensure compliance that the funds are paid in accordance with federal and state laws, rules, policies, and procedures.
 The Provider Compliance Consultants complete monitoring by:

 - Evaluating attendance billing

 - Determining a compliance score

 - Providing a report with the findings

 - Issuing Corrective Action Plans

 - Identifying training needs

 - Providing technical assistance

 - Determining overpayments

 - Following up on Regulatory Services Section Administrative Actions